-The department has a number of Doctoral Research Assistantships available for students in the Ph.D. program.
-Research assistantships are awarded on a competitive basis.
-Students who are more likely awarded the research assistantships may include:
+The department may have a number of Doctoral Research Assistantships available for students in the Ph.D. program.
+Research Assistantships are awarded on a competitive basis.
+Students who are more likely to be awarded Research Assistantships may include:

-- Student chosen by a faculty member within the department who has research grant to support the student. - Students who are at the final stage of completing their dissertation work, especially for those who will graduate within one year.

-New Ph.D. students who have excellent academic credentials.
+- A student chosen by a faculty member within the department who has a research grant to support the student. - A student who is at the final stage of completing their dissertation work, especially for those who will graduate within one year. - New Ph.D. students who have excellent academic credentials.

-Graduate assistants must maintain a cumulative graduate GPA of 3.0.
-The following minimum credit hour loads are also required: Students who receive a research assistantship before passing all required qualifying exams need to take at least nine graduate credit hours during a regular semester (Fall or Spring).
-Students who receive a research assistantship after passing all required qualifying exams need to take at least six graduate credit hours during a regular semester (Fall or Spring).
-Students receiving summer funding need to take a minimum 1 graduate credit hour during the Summer semester.
+Graduate research assistants (RAs) must maintain a cumulative graduate GPA of 3.0 and take a minimum number of graduate credit hours in both Fall and Spring Semesters determined as follows.
+Students who receive a Research Assistantship before passing all required qualifying exams need to take at least nine (9) graduate credit hours during a regular semester.
+Students who receive a Research Assistantship after passing all required qualifying exams need to take at least six (6) graduate credit hours during a regular semester.
+Students six (6) graduate credit hours during a regular semester.
+Students receiving summer funding need to take a minimum 1 graduate credit hour during the Summer Semester.